webfactory/ssh-agent/README.md

 You might want to [try a wrapper script around `ssh`](https://gist.github.com/mpdude/e56fcae5bc541b95187fa764aafb5e6d) that can pick the right key, based on key comments.
 See [our blog post](https://www.webfactory.de/blog/using-multiple-ssh-deploy-keys-with-github) for the full story.

 Also, when using **Github deploy keys**, GitHub servers will accept the first known key.
 But since deploy keys are scoped to a single repository, you might get the error message `fatal: Could not read from remote repository.
 Please make sure you have the correct access rights and the repository exists.` if the wrong key/repository combination is tried.
-For this scenario, you'll want to set `use-git-deploy-key-wrapper` to `true` and create your key with a comment that has the git SSH url in it.
+For this scenario, you'll want to set `use-git-deploy-key-wrapper` input variable to `true` and create your key with a comment that has the git SSH url in it.
 For example:
 ```
 ssh-keygen -t ed25519 -a 100 -C "ssh://git@github.com/ORGANIZATION/REPO.git" -m PEM -N "" -f ~/.ssh/REPO -q
 ```